Maurilio97-P/Maurilio97-P/README.md

 - 🌱 I’m currently learning **TwinCAT 3 and FANUC**

-- 📝 I regularly write notes at [https://mpatino-digital-garden.vercel.app/](https://mpatino-digital-garden.vercel.app/)
+- 📝 You can see some of my notes at [https://mpatino-digital-garden.vercel.app/](https://mpatino-digital-garden.vercel.app/)

 - 💬 Ask me about **PLC programming, microcontrollers and ABB robots**